 Attending conferences and local business groups can be a great way of networking.
 They generally attract members of other businesses, making them more suited for B2B companies.
 However, even B2C companies may find them useful as an opportunity to meet fellow businesses, to gain tips and possibly talk cross-promotion ideas.

-Conferences are generally one-off events centred around a certain topic in a certain field.
+Conferences are generally one-off events centered around a certain topic in a certain field.
 One person may give a talk or several people may debate a topic, often to a live audience.
-It’s possibly to organise a conference oneself, although this can be expensive and very time-consuming to arrange.
+It’s possibly to organize a conference oneself, although this can be expensive and very time-consuming to arrange.
 For smaller businesses, going as an audience member is generally advised – there will be time before and after to mingle and get to know other businesses.

 Trade shows are specially set up for businesses to attract clients.
-By being centred around a certain trade, they attract only people interested in that trade.
+By being centered around a certain trade, they attract only people interested in that trade.
 This makes it much easier to focus your marketing.

 The downside with trade shows is that you’re surrounded by stalls run by competing businesses.
 This means that you have to find a way of standing out from the crowd.
-The most obvious way of doing this is to make your stall bold and colourful.
+The most obvious way of doing this is to make your stall bold and colorful.
 There are many visual props you can use including marquees and cardboard cutouts.
 Those interested can see Event Display for info on some creative ideas including inflatables.
 Doing a live demo of your product, playing music or having some form of interactive exhibit can also lure people to your stall.
 You should also use this opportunity to give away branded items that further spread word of your business.

 Some trade shows may also offer the opportunity to do a talk.
 If you’re brave enough, this could be something worth taking part in o further make a name for yourself.
 Often there are limited places for talks, so ensure your put your name down early.

 Like conferences and business groups, trade shows can also be a great chance to network and meet other businesses.
 Even if you don’t want to run a stall, attending one could be beneficial.